 Burton Park

-Burton Park is located on Sunset Blvd, in Mansfield, Ohio, and covers eight (8) acres.
-The park is a great Pavilion to rent if you want the feel of the woods surrounding you.
+Burton Park is located at 1177 Sunset Blvd, in Mansfield, Ohio, and covers eight (8) acres.
+The park has a great Pavilion to rent if you want the feel of the woods surrounding you.
 It lays in the center of many trees great fun for the kids to enjoy the outdoors.
 With a giant slide, and playground equipment to play on this park will not disappoint.
 It has 3 pickleball courts, a basketball court, and soccer fields and is just large enough to keep an eye on the kids while enjoying relaxation in the pavilion or the picnic areas.
+In season the Sunflower Field is planted in spring and starts blooming in early August.
 The indoor pavilion offers a kitchen, tables, and chairs to set up exactly the way you would like to meet your needs.
-To inquire about reserving a park pavilion or questions, please call the park office at 419-522-9801.
+To inquire about reserving a park pavilion or have questions, please call the park office at 419-522-9801.
 Reservations or questions can be made in person at South Park, 100 Brinkerhoff Avenue, Monday through Thursday from 8 am to 2 pm.

 South Park

 South Park is located at 100 Brinkerhoff Ave.
 Mansfield, Ohio, and covers about 35 acres.
 This park is where many historical and summer activities are held.
-An outside pavilion with an attached kitchen is available for rent.
+An outdoor pavilion with an attached kitchen is available for rent.
 The park has a gazebo, walking trails, a playground, and green open spaces for walking the dog around to enjoy nature.
 The park features a historical village and monuments honoring our local history, heroes, and Johnny “Appleseed” Chapman.
-In 2024, the Johnny Appleseed Historic Byway will celebrate the 250th birthday of John “Appleseed” Chapman with a series of events that will highlight South Park’s & Mansfield’s Johnny Appleseed connection and history.
+In 2024, the Johnny Appleseed Historic Byway celebrated the 250th birthday of John “Appleseed” Chapman, by visiting the educational display in the blockhouse.
+Beginning in 2025 thru 2026 a series of events and workshops will highlight South Park’s & Mansfield’s connection and history celebrating America’s 250th birthday.

 A dedicated group of volunteers from the Richland Early American Center for History ( R.E.A.C.H.) maintain and operate the 1800’s historical village located in the park.

 The Blockhouse, originally located in Mansfield’s public square, was one of 11 built in the Mansfield area during the War of 1812 as a refuge from Native American attacks and is the last surviving local structure from that era.
 The 1812 blockhouse, the 1808 Petersburg Log cabin, and blacksmith & woodworking shops are open to the public seasonally and during special events throughout the year.
-A community garden is operated by volunteers and helps teach children how to properly take care of fruits and vegetables to give them the necessities needed to make their own gardens at home.
+Volunteers operate a Homestead community garden to help educate visitors about how to properly take care of and use herbs, flowers, fruits, and vegetables to give them the necessities needed to make their gardens at home.
 To inquire about reserving a park pavilion, please call 419-522-9801.
 Reservations must be made in person at South Park at 100 Brinkerhoff Avenue Monday through Thursday from 8 am to 2 pm.